debalin/multiplayer-game-engine/README.md

 ## A multiplayer game engine

 This project was a part of the Game Engine Foundations course (by [Dr. David L. Roberts](https://www.csc.ncsu.edu/faculty/robertsd/)) and was built component-by-component over the whole semester of Fall, 2016 at NC State.
-It involves making a multiiplayer game engine using the Processing library in Java and having features such as a monolithic game object hierarchy, a networked client-server architecture, event management system, timelines, replays and scripting.
+It involves making a multiplayer game engine using the Processing library in Java and having features such as a monolithic game object hierarchy, a networked client-server architecture, event management system, timelines, replays and scripting.
 I will give instructions on how to run the program and a brief of every milestone in this readme.
 Please refer to the individual HW reports in the [docs](docs/) folder for detailed descriptions of what I had accomplished.

 ### Instructions